tdwg/website/conferences/2025/biss-abstract-submission/index.md

 ## Finalize and submit to journal

 Once the submitting author receives notification that their abstract has been approved, they must now go through the process to finalize and submit the abstract to the journal for publication.

+NOTE: [Assessment of costs](https://www.tdwg.org/conferences/2025/biss-extended-abstract-call/#cost) for inclusion in the [Living Data 2025](https://biss.pensoft.net/collection/516/) collection are determined by [treasurer@tdwg.org](mailto:treasurer@tdwg.org) and communicated to the publishers.
+Please direct any questions or disputes (e.g., you think you are part of an [institutional delegation](https://www.tdwg.org/about/membership/#institutional-members-2025)) to the TDWG Treasurer BEFORE hitting the `Submit to the journal` button.

 ### Verify in ARPHA